darin-m-myers/UFOs/README.md

 ### Recommendations for Improvement
-1. (Implemented) Switch to drop down lists instead of text input
+1. (Implemented) Switch to drop down lists instead of text input 1.1 Load the Drop-Down list contents dynamically 1.2 Adjust Drop-Down list contents based on choices in other lists.
 2. (Implemented) Improve readability in the table data by formatting the text to the proper case
 3. (Implemented) Add a count of filtered results
 4. Add a form control to search the comments with partial text